khushaljethava/khushaljethava.github.io/_posts/2026-04-07-Edge-AI-with-Python-Running-ML-on-Edge-Devices.md

 prediction = local_model.predict(data)
 ```

 The tradeoff is model size.
 A 7B parameter model won't fit on a Raspberry Pi.
 Edge AI is about making smaller models that run fast on limited hardware.
+For example, running [object detection with YOLO](/posts/Object-Detection-with-Python-YOLO/) in real time requires careful model optimization for edge deployment.

 ## Installation